pajtai/grunt-init-reveal-jade/README.md

 > Create the project scaffolding for a [RevealJS](https://github.com/hakimel/reveal.js) slideshow with [grunt-init](http://gruntjs.com/project-scaffolding), including support for livereload, Jade templating, and deploying your slideshow to gh-pages.

-This will setup a project with the following dependencies:
+This will setup a project with the following NPM dependencies:

 ```
 matchdep